Neck Pain Causes & Treatment

 Because there are many neck pain causes, methods of treatment are numerous.
 Serious conditions may require medications with significant side effects and/or surgery.
 However, since most neck pain causes are related to the musculoskeletal system, most usually respond to conservative methods of treatment as recommended at Neck Solutions.

 For a general example, lets take a condition like a sprain/strain injury like whiplash or a herniated disc.
 Initially, there will be some degree of swelling and this needs to calm down and rest for a while.
 So, for the first few days, activity should be limited.
 Ice or cold treatment is recommended to limit swelling and inflammation initially.
-Some may not respond well to cold treatments on the neck, and there are topical preparations that can be used instead.
-A soft cervical pillow is best used, and a soft cervical collar may help.
+Some may not respond well to cold treatments on the neck, and there are topical cooling products that can be used instead.
+An accommodating cervical pillow is best used, and a soft, but supportive cervical collar may help.
 Pain and inflammation may be also treated with over the counter anti-inflammatory medicines like Ibuprofen.

 As the condition calms, heat treatment can be used to increase healing.
 While there are many ways to use heat, from a hot shower to hot packs, the most efficient method of heat, in my opinion, is infrared heat treatment.

-Another treatment method that can be effective for herniated discs or persistent muscle spasm in the neck is the use of cervical traction devices.
+Another treatment method that can be effective for herniated discs or persistent muscle spasm in the neck is the use of traction devices designed for the neck.
 There are many devices that can easily be used at home and range from very affordable, to high end devices like the ones used in chiropractic or physical therapy offices.

 One of the best treatment methods that we recommend is the use of exercises for neck pain.
 There are many exercises and some may not be appropriate for your condition, however, there are some that are easy to do and can be very effective.
 In the long run, attention to posture correction, ergonomic modifications and exercise programs are not only good treatments, they can also help prevent neck pain.
 Remember, regardless of neck pain causes, you should always consult your doctor as to the specific cause or causes of your particular neck pain.